FlexMeasures/flexmeasures/documentation/dev/plugins.rst

         static_folder="our_client/ui/static",
     )

 Put your icon file in that folder.
-The exact paths may depend on how you set your plugin directories up, but this is how a blueprint living in its own directory could work.
+The exact path may depend on how you set your plugin directories up, but this is how a blueprint living in its own directory could work.

 Then, overwrite the ``/favicon.ico`` route which FlexMeasures uses to get the favicon from: